gregurco/jobeet-tutorial/days/day-6.md

 }
 ```

-Now to change the `showAction` from the `JobController` to use the new repository method, we need to specify it to the Doctrine Entity by adding a new annotation (and also add use `Sensio\Bundle\FrameworkExtraBundle\Configuration\Entity` to the beginning of the file):
+Now to change the `show` from the `JobController` to use the new repository method, we need to specify it to the Doctrine Entity by adding a new annotation (and also add use `Sensio\Bundle\FrameworkExtraBundle\Configuration\Entity` to the beginning of the file):

 ```php
 // ...